bytebase/bytebase.com-old/content/docs/en/get-started-with-bytebase/run-an-sql-review-workflow-in-a-project.md

 ![_](/static/docs-assets/write-sql.png)

 Click `Apply to other stages`.
-Assign this issue to a user for Prod review.
-Select yourself as the assignee for this demo, then click `Create`.
+For demo purposes, select yourself as the assignee, then click `Create`.

 ![_](/static/docs-assets/create-issue.png)